-Water, water, everywhere!
+Water, Water, Everywhere!

 Water is composed of two atoms of hydrogen and one atom of oxygen bonded together.
 Despite its simplicity, water has remarkable properties.
-Water expands when it freezes and has high surface tension because of the molecules' polar nature that they tend to stick together.
-Without water, life might not exist on Earth, and it certainly would not have the tremendous complexity and diversity that we see (Dastrup, 2020).
+Water expands when it freezes.
+It has high surface tension because of the molecules' polar nature that tend to stick together.
+Without water, life might not exist on Earth, and it certainly would not have the tremendous complexity and diversity that we see (1).
+Video 6.1.1. explains the polarity and the properties that arise.